Knowledge Hub

 Intellectual property licensing agreements

-If you have property that you don’t need for your own exclusive use, you can let someone else use it in return for payment.
-This applies to real property - a building – or intellectual property - a patent, copyright, a design or a trade mark.
-In fact, the way to make money from your intellectual property is often to allow someone else to exploit it and to pay you for the privilege.
+If you have a property that you don’t need for your own exclusive use, you can let someone else use it in return for payment.
+This applies to real property - (a building) or intellectual property (a patent, copyright, a design or a trade mark).
+One common way to make money from your intellectual property is to allow someone else to exploit it and pay you for the privilege.
 The legal form for an arrangement like this is an intellectual property licence.

 What is an intellectual property licensing agreement?

-Why licensing is an attractive option for IP owners
+Why licensing is an attractive option for intellectual property rights owners

-One reason why IP owners licence others to use their IP, then, is simply that others have the skills and resources to exploit the IP – and the owner can go on creating more instead of worrying about how to make money from what they have.
+One reason why intellectual property owners licence intellectual property, is simply that others have the skills and resources to exploit the intellectual property – and the owner can go on creating more instead of worrying about how to make money from what they have.
 By extension, appointing a licensee in another part of the world might be the most efficient way to get your product into that market – your licensee knows the local market, the language, and the legal requirements.

 What type of intellectual property can be licensed?

-What to include in your IP licensing agreement
+What to include in your intellectual property licensing agreement

-There is no universal model licensing agreement.
-Licensing deals take so many forms, but there are some elements that our IP licensing lawyers are likely to include in most if not all licensing agreements.
+Licensing deals take so many forms, but there are some elements that our intellectual property lawyers are likely to include in most if not all licensing agreements.

-• To start with, you need to decide whether it is to be an exclusive, non exclusive or sole licence.
-A licence is sole if it prevents you from appointing another licensee in the same territory, or for the same field of use, or otherwise in conflict with your licensee’s rights, but leaves open the possibility that you will exploit the IP yourself.
-An exclusive licence means that only the licensee will be able to use the IP in the manner set out in the agreement – you will not be able to do so.
-And of course, a non-exclusive licence means that you can appoint more licensees as well as using the IP yourself.
+• To start with, you need to decide whether the licence will be an exclusive, non exclusive or a sole licence.
+A licence is sole if it prevents you from appointing another licensee in the same territory, or for the same field of use, or otherwise in conflict with your licensee’s rights, but leaves open the possibility that you will exploit the intellectual property yourself.
+An exclusive licence means that only the licensee will be able to use the intellectual property right in the manner set out in the agreement – you will not be able to do so.
+And of course, a non-exclusive licence means that you can appoint more licensees as well as using the intellectual property yourself.

-• Payments - is the licensee going to pay you periodic royalties, or a lump sum, or both?
-Whichever solution you choose, you will both have to agree on the amount.
+• Payments - is the licensee going to pay you periodic royalties, a lump sum, or both?
+Whatever solution you choose, you will both have to agree on the amount.
 Not surprisingly, the licensor often thinks the rate should be much higher than the licensee is prepared to pay and there are no rules about what would be appropriate. it will come down to what you can negotiate in the end.
-How innovative or original the IP is will have a bearing on the payments.
+How innovative or original the intellectual property is will have a bearing on the payments.

 • Payment schedule – how often will royalties be due?
-You might not want to wait until an anniversary date comes round, but monthly payments might be onerous.
+You might not want to wait until an anniversary date comes around, but monthly payments might be onerous.

 • Audit – while you would like to have implicit trust in the licensee, that’s often too much to hope for if you have just met them.
 Even if you have known them for years, you’ll want to be able to send in your auditors to check that the licensee has been properly accounting to you for the royalties due.